Oil rallies for third day after OPEC sees greater crude demand

-NEW YORK Oil jumped for a third straight session on Monday as OPEC forecast greater demand for crude this year than previously thought and projected less supply from countries outside the producer group.
+NEW YORK Oil rose for a third straight session on Monday as OPEC forecast greater demand for crude this year than previously thought and projected less supply from countries outside the group.

-The Organization of the Petroleum Exporting Countries forecast that demand for OPEC oil will average 29.21 million barrels per day (bpd) in 2015, up 430,000 bpd from its previous forecast.
-The group also slashed its outlook for crude supply growth in non-OPEC countries.
+The Organization of the Petroleum Exporting Countries forecast demand for its oil will average 29.21 million barrels per day (bpd) in 2015, up 430,000 bpd from its previous forecast, while slashing its outlook for crude supply growth in non-OPEC countries.

-Oil prices have been trying to find a floor after a brutal selloff that wiped out over half of the market's value since June.
-The rebound came after weeks of decline in the U.S. oil rig count, which hit three-year lows last week.
+Data last week showing the U.S. oil rig count at a three-year low also bolstered prices, which were attempting to find a floor after a brutal selloff in crude that wiped out over half of the market's value since June.

-While most traders cited short-covering as prices continued to advance on Monday from near six-year lows, some noted options expiry in Brent's front-month contract and a weaker dollar .DXY as other supportive factors.

-Standard & Poors' negative outlook for Saudi Arabia due to the decline in oil prices also led to speculation that the No. 1 crude exporter might want the market to recover after its freefall in recent months.

 "It was mainly hedge fund, speculator driven and smacks of price-overshooting," said Anuraag Shah, portfolio manager at the Los Angeles-based Tusker Investment Fund, which manages nearly $100 million across commodities.

+"We are just undergoing consolidation and technical short-covering, reaching maybe up to $56 to $59" in U.S. crude, he added.

-Tariz Zahir, managing member at New York's Tyche Capital Advisors, said his fund was "not turning long in any way" on oil, and continues to bet that gains of the past week or so "will all be sold into".
+Tariz Zahir, managing member at New York's Tyche Capital Advisors, agreed.
+"We are not turning long in any way.
+All rallies, we feel, will be sold into," he said.

 Citigroup said in a note that U.S. crude could fall well below $40, "perhaps as low as the $20 range for a while".